gamesbook/pyprototypr/README.md

 As always, with Python, you are building "on the shoulders of giants".
 In this case, the [ReportLab PDF Toolkit](https://https://docs.reportlab.com/reportlab/userguide/ch1_intro/) provides all of the core, underlying infrastructure used to do the graphics work;
-**pyprototypr** is a custom wrapper around its numerous and extensive capabilities.
+__pyprototypr__ is a custom wrapper around its numerous and extensive capabilities.

-Additional libraries used include:
+Additional libraries in use include:

 * `svglib` https://pypi.org/project/svglib/ - support for drawing SVG images
 * `bgg-api` https://pypi.org/project/bgg-api/ - support for access to the BoardGameGeek API
-* `xlrd` https://pypi.org/project/xlrd/ - support for access to `.xls` files
+* `xlrd` https://pypi.org/project/xlrd/ - support for access to Excel `.xls` files
-* `openpyxl` https://pypi.org/project/openpyxl/ - support for access to `.xlsx` files
+* `openpyxl` https://pypi.org/project/openpyxl/ - support for access to Excel `.xlsx` files
 * `pymupdf` https://pymupdf.io/ - support for export to PNG images